 Unable to find someone to help, Matt decided to put on a rubber rain suit, wrapped a towel around his head, climbed a ladder, and started removing row after row of honeycomb and thousands of bees from our wall.
 Many stings later, the bees were re-homed to a cabinet that we put in the woods.

 As we rescued the bees from our house, we tasted fresh honey for the first time.
 "Is this what honey is supposed to taste like?" we asked ourselves.

 Our passion for bees and honey was sparked

-A couple of weeks later, we were sitting in the backyard and a swarm of honeybees flew over our garage and started going back in the house, in the same place where the previous colony had lived.
-Perplexed, at this point we called a beekeeper named Rachel who came to our house, helped us find the queen, and sold us our first beekeeping equipment.
-Here we were, two beekeepers with two beehives and no beekeeping experience.
+We assumed this bee rescue would be the end to our honeybee adventures....but the bees had other ideas.
+Not two weeks later, a swarm of honeybees flew over our garage and started going back in the house, in the same place where the previous colony had lived.
+Perplexed, at this point we called a beekeeper named Rachel who came to help us.
+By now, we were wondering about beekeeping, and keeping the bees who found our house so welcoming.
+And so, with Rachel's help, we re-homed this second colony into a proper beehive, as we did with the first colony.
+Here we were, two new beekeepers with two beehives.

 As our new beekeeping hobby grew, we eventually started selling honey to our friends and family and at the local farmers markets.
 In 2015, we co-founded Gees Bees Honey Company.
 Why Gees Bees?...because our last name is Gee.

 In 2017, we moved to our urban farm in Honey Gables (a neighbourhood of Riverside South in the south-end of Ottawa).
 Here we care for our honeybees, our vegetable gardens, orchard, and operate our honey store.
 We're also working to rejuvenate the site with pollinator gardens, to share our love for bees and pollinators with you.
 We look forward to your visit!

 harvested with care, from honeybees that we love